-For information on compiling a program using MPI, refer to 'Using MPI' in the PGI Compiler User's Guide, http://www.pgicompilers.com/resources/docs/17.10/pdf/pgi17ug-x86.pdf.
+For information on compiling a program using MPI, refer to 'Using MPI' in the PGI Compiler User's Guide available at www.pgroup.com/resources/docs.htm.

 11.1.
 MPI and Multi-Process Support

 The debugger can debug MPI applications running on the local system and, on Linux, applications distributed across a cluster.
 MPI applications must be started under debugger control.
 Process identification uses the MPI rank within MPI_COMM_WORLD.